 - Integration of EbA and into the National Adaptation Plans (NAP) and National Determined Contributions (NDCs).

-The importance of working together with nature becomes clear in the following video – using the example of Yulissa Alvarez at Centro Naturaleza, one of our local partner organizations in the Dominican Republic, and her fellow campaigners.
-They are working directly in the field to face the impacts of climate change, and literally put us in the picture: about the current situation in their project region, about their personal observations and experiences on climate and biodiversity changes, and about initial steps to implement ecosystem-based adaptation measures to cushion these.
+The importance of working together with nature becomes clear in both project videos – using the example of Centro Naturaleza (Dominican Republic) and Welthungerhilfe Thiotte (Haiti).
+Both partner organizations of the CCR project are working directly in the field to face the impacts of climate change, and literally put us in the picture: about the current situation in their project regions, about their personal observations and experiences on climate and biodiversity changes, and about initial steps to implement ecosystem-based adaptation measures to cushion these.

-The video was produced in autumn 2022 by Welthungerhilfe in cooperation with Centro Naturaleza and was presented at the COP27 in Sharm El-Sheikh for the first time – during a joint side-event under the title “Ecosystem-based adaptation in vulnerable rural communities – Experiences from Haiti, Cuba and the Dominican Republic”.
+The video with Centro Naturaleza was presented at the COP27 in Sharm El-Sheikh for the first time – during a joint side-event under the title “Ecosystem-based adaptation in vulnerable rural communities – Experiences from Haiti, Cuba and the Dominican Republic”.
 The whole panel can be found on Youtube.

 Welthungerhilfe is one of the largest private aid organisations in Germany.
 It is politically independent and non-denominational.
 Welthungerhilfe is fighting hunger around the world and is focusing its work around the Sustainable Development Goal 2: “Zero Hunger by 2030”.